What is PSD File Format?

 You need to create ‘index.html’ and ‘style.css’.
 You have to code the sliced images into html or xhtml format and have to cascade the designs into CSS framework.

-For that you either need to have knowledge about html and css, or you need a professional web designer to get it done for you.
+For that you either need knowledge about html and css, or you need a professional web designer to get it done for you.

 5.Breaking the html file: